A-Z Index

 Video also available in Spanish and American Sign Language (ASL).
 Manufacturers' instructional videos are available here.

 • Check the expiration date.
 If an antigen self-test is past its expiration date, it may still be good to use.
-Follow the instructions below to see if you can still use the test.
+Follow the FDA expiration date extension information below to see if you can still use the test.

 • Follow the manufacturer’s step by step instructions exactly.